-Yes, we only went to three, but we were enjoying a leisurely stroll around Carmel, stopping to look in a few stores as we went, and then had dinner reservations at Anton & Michel, which again, I highly recommend, the rack of lamb was delicious, and the view of the fountain courtyard from the window was simply lovely.
+We went to three but enjoyed a leisurely stroll around Carmel.
+Our dinner reservations in the evening were at Anton & Michel; the rack of lamb was delicious, and the view of the fountain courtyard from the window was simply lovely.

-After enjoying our breakfast in the room the next morning we checked out to make the drive home, but instead of taking the inland route like we had making our way up to Carmel, we decided to take the scenic (longer) route home via Highway 1 through Big Sur.
+The following morning is time to make the trek home.
+Instead of taking the inland route like we had to make our way up to Carmel, we took the scenic (longer) route home via Highway 1 through Big Sur.

 Our first big stop (aside from me pulling over every 10 minutes for photographs) was lunch and a wander through the galleries at Big Sur Coast Galleries and Cafe.
 If you love art and sculptures this is a must-see and the views from the rooftop cafe are breathtaking.
 They make seriously good sandwiches too.

-Of course I insisted that we stop frequently along the windy road home to take photographs of bridges, beaches, and anything else that caught my eye.
+We made frequent stops along the windy road home.
+I love to stop and take photographs of bridges, beaches, and anything else that catches my eye.
 There are a lot of photos following and I hope they inspire you to take a trip here.

-Our last big stop, which is a must-see on every road trip I've taken along Coast Highway 1 was to see the elephant seals at San Simeon.
+Our last big stop was to see the elephant seals at San Simeon.
 This is a big tourist attraction so bring your patience.

 I hope you will add this trip onto your travel bucket list for this year.
 There is so much to see and do.